secretstartups/handbook/workflow/index.html.md

 - `workflow::in review`: A developer indicates the issue is in code review and UX review by removing the `in dev` label, and applying the `in review` label.
 - `workflow::verification`: A developer indicates that all the development work for the issue has been done and is waiting to be deployed and verified.

-When the issue has been verfied and everything is working, it can be closed.
+When the issue has been verified and everything is working, it can be closed.

 ## Kickoff